khangich/machine-learning-interview/faqs.md

 # List of common questions

+## Question for people have no working experience in DS/ML

+* What is the strategy/study plan to get a job in DS/ML?
+I don't know.
+There are many ways to make up for knowledge gap.
+For a competitive field like ML/DS, it's common for people to do the following: 1) get a Master in DS/ML 2) Try career-focused program like [springboard](https://www.springboard.com/), [insight fellows](https://insightfellows.com/) 3) [interview query](https://www.interviewquery.com/)

 ## Questions about focus areas

 * What is the MLE interview process?
 This [document](https://s3.amazonaws.com/external_clips/3406172/1568840998_The_Ultimate_Guide_to_AI_and_Machine_Learning_Job_Interviews_1_1_.pdf?1587691917) described the process very well.